PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 #### Parameter Recognition

-Sometimes, the command argument would have an associated type for the parameter and sometime that would not be available.
+Sometimes, the command argument has an associated type for the parameter and sometimes that information is not available.
 This is why there are 2 patterns for a parameter:

 ```powershell